For those not yet familiar with the ‘CALM’ framework, it includes the practice of being:

 - M – Mindful: making time and space to reflect on information and decisions.

-In the ‘One by One’ Digital Forum workshop held virtually on June 8, 2020, the ‘One by One’ research team considered the relationship between directorial and digital leadership in museums, and how a more integrated approach might be developed between the two in order to improve overarching strategic direction.
+In the recording below of the ‘One by One’ Digital Forum workshop held virtually on June 8, 2020, the ‘One by One’ research team considered the relationship between directorial and digital leadership in museums, and how a more integrated approach might be developed between the two in order to improve overarching strategic direction.
 We asked: how can digital leaders achieve greater agency and autonomy in museums?
 Panelists included Effie Kapsalis (Senior Digital Program Officer American Women’s History Initiative, Smithsonian Institution, US), and John Stack (Digital Director, Science Museum Group, UK).

 In this initial public discussion and in the subsequent micro-interventions designed with our US and UK museum partners, participants homed in on the need for leaders to communicate and collaborate (in-person and across digital) in a more empathetic way.